 He’s 84 and his heart is failing.
 This, along with reduced kidney function have added on to his previous set-backs of diabetes and loss of sight.

 He lives two hours away from me and I am trying to visit him every weekend to spend some precious little time with him.
 But he’s tired now and sleeps most of the time.
 So my visits consist of a few minutes of conversation with him, then helping him into his bed for more naps.

 I am heartbroken at all the times I didn’t visit or even just call him to talk about nothing in particular.

 There’s a picture hanging on his wall.
-It’s a poster sized blow-up of a picture of him and my mom on their honeymoon in 1961 (we lost my mom in the winter of 1987).
+It’s a poster-sized blow-up picture of him and my mom on their honeymoon in 1961.
+We lost my mom in the winter of 1987.
 They’re both young and beautiful, in the prime of their lives.
-I look at that picture now, and realize that in my mind’s eye, that is how I think of them.
+In my mind’s eye, that is how I think of them: eternally young and beautiful.
 I look at my mom in that pic and hope that she is able to ease my father’s last few days, however many they may be.

 So, here I sit, watching my father doze a bit, thinking that some day it may be my son or daughters sitting next to me thinking about that day when I go to sleep and not wake up.